You are using an old browser with security vulnerabilities and can not use the features of this website.

 As a participant in the Intensive DSH Courses, you are registered as a student at the University of Potsdam for the duration of one semester.
 After this semester-long course, the students then take the DSH examination, which costs 130 Euros.

 Information on the language proficiency requirements and on the application procedures for participating in the Intensive DSH German Courses can be found here.

-At the University of Potsdam you may take the German Language University Entrance Examination (Deutsche Sprachprüfung für den Hochschulzugang: DSH) without prior participation in the preparatory Intensive DSH Course at the University of Potsdam.
+At the University of Potsdam you may take the German Language Examination for University Admissions (Deutsche Sprachprüfung für den Hochschulzugang: DSH) without prior participation in the preparatory Intensive DSH Course at the University of Potsdam.

 More information on the required language proficiency for direct participation in the exam can be found here.